Czech Wedding Traditions Complete Guide for Modern Couples

 Moravian Wedding Traditions

-Moravian wedding traditions represent 35% of Czech marriages, emphasizing wine customs, elaborate folk performances, brighter costume colors, and stronger religious elements, particularly in South Moravian wine regions.
+Moravian wedding traditions emphasize wine customs, elaborate folk performances, brighter costume colors, and stronger religious elements.
+Particularly notable in South Moravian wine regions.

 Distinctive Moravian features: